The Magic of Bedtime Stories: Beyond Entertainment

 The vocabulary gap between children who are read to and those who aren't is staggering.
 By age 3, children from "high reading" homes have been exposed to about 30 million more words than their peers.
 This early language exposure predicts academic success years later.

 But it's not just about quantity.
 Stories introduce children to language patterns, sentence structures, and vocabulary they rarely encounter in everyday conversation.
-The rich, descriptive language of stories expands their linguistic world.
+The rich, descriptive language of stories expands their linguistic world, laying the groundwork for healthy language milestones.

 Emotional Intelligence Through Narrative